 Seen 'Plandemic'?
 We Take A Close Look At The Viral Conspiracy Video's Claims

-A slickly-produced 26-minute video called Plandemic has suddenly exploded on social media in recent days claiming to present a view of COVID-19 that differs from the "official" narrative.
+A slickly produced 26-minute video called Plandemic has suddenly exploded on social media in recent days, claiming to present a view of COVID-19 that differs from the "official" narrative.

-The video has been viewed millions of times on YouTube at links that are replaced as quickly as the video-sharing service can remove them for violating its policy against "COVID-19 misinformation."
+The video has been viewed millions of times on YouTube via links that are replaced as quickly as the video-sharing service can remove them for violating its policy against "COVID-19 misinformation."

 In it, filmmaker Mikki Willis conducts an uncritical interview with Judy Mikovits, Ph.D., who he says has been called "one of the most accomplished scientists of her generation."